Is tap water bad for your skin and hair?

 It is most common in babies, affecting at least 10% of infants at some stage.
 Although it often disappears in childhood, it can carry into adult life.

-Dermatologists and the NHS now recognise hard water is a common trigger for exacerbating eczema.
-However, many other studies such as this from UK show no or very limited impact from hard or chlorinated water: http://dwi.defra.gov.uk/research/completed-research/reports/dwi70-2-257.pdf
+However, other studies such as this from UK show no or very limited impact from hard or chlorinated water: http://dwi.defra.gov.uk/research/completed-research/reports/dwi70-2-257.pdf

-An area which water scientists do take very seriously though is THMs.
+An area that water scientists take very seriously is THMs (chlorine by-products).
 When chlorine combines with organic compounds, such as the sweat and oil on our skin, it may produce trihalomethane byproducts, commonly referred to as THMs.
 The levels of THMs produced when you take a hot bath or shower are rather low, however, over time, these carcinogens could have increasingly detrimental effects.
 Read more here.

 Some research has even associated chlorine with heart defects and other medical conditions for infants.
 See 2002 study published in the journal Environmental Research here.